pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/Navigation.md

 ## Overview

-The library comes with new tools for driving drill-down navigation with optional and enum state.
+The library comes with new tools for driving drill-down navigation with optional and enum values.
 This includes new initializers on `NavigationLink` and new overloads of the `navigationDestination` view modifier.